Sangarshanan/sangarshanan.github.io/_posts/2020-01-24-intro-async.md

 - Use multiple threads.
 Threads share access to common resources as you can have multiple threads in the context of one process and they need to share a common resource but in Cpython the GIL (Global interpreter lock) prevents multi core concurrency :(
 - or run multiple processes on the same thread asynchronously

 When depending on the OS one needs to take care of race-conditions, dead-locks, live-locks, and resource-starvation since we have to take care of several spawned threads trying to do stuff and that is in itself is a whole other topic of discussion.
-AsyncIO avoids some of the potential speedbumps that you might otherwise encounter with a threaded design.
+AsyncIO avoids some of the potential speed bumps that you might otherwise encounter with a threaded design.

 ### What is Async doing ?
 (The chess analogy)